fooof-tools/fooof/doc/faq.rst

 analyzing aperiodic activity.
 Most existing methods are designed to measure one or the other signal component.
 Few methods attempt to explicitly separate and quantify both the periodic and aperiodic components of the signal.
 This combined approach is a key factor that we consider to be important for getting the measurements to work well.
-By jointly learning both components, the method is more capable of quantifying which aspects of the data are changing and in what ways.
+By jointly measuring both components, the method is more capable of quantifying which aspects of the data are changing and in what ways.